 Sometimes there are particular imperatives for legislation to be drafted to address a problem that the existing law has not been able to accommodate.
 Section 115A isn’t a bad example – in that it deals with the problem of preventing access of potential infringers to sites located overseas that facilitate copyright infringement.

 Significantly, the Bill will extend the site blocking regime to give the Federal Court power to grant injunctions requiring online search engine providers to take such steps as the Court considers reasonable so as not to provide search results that refer users to online locations blocked under the scheme.
 This is clearly designed to help deal with the “whack a mole” syndrome.
-Google has not responded publicly to the Bill, although the Australian Digital Alliance, of which Google is a member, resisted the extension of the site blocking regime to parties other than ISPS in its submission to the Government’s review in March.
+The Australian Digital Alliance, of which Google is a member, resisted the extension of the site blocking regime to parties other than ISPS in its submission to the Government’s review in March.
+While Google did not originally make any public comment on the Bill, it has strongly opposed the Bill in its submission of 20 November to the Senate Environment and Communications Committee, claiming:

 Apart from extending site blocking injunctions to cover search engines, the Bill will also: